Blog

 1. Physical Exam

-• Recent onset, within days to at most 4 weeks of weakness occurring on both sides of the body, usually starting in the legs.
+• Recent onset (within days to up to 4 weeks) of progressive weakness on both sides of the body, often starting in the legs.
+Most significant weakness occurs within 2 weeks after symptoms start.

-• Abnormal sensations such as numbness, pain, and tingling in the feet.
-These sensations can accompany or occur prior to weakness.
+• Abnormal sensations such as numbness, tingling, or pain in the feet, which may occur before or alongside weakness.

 Get IVIG Prior Authorization